jruydemir/recipes/soups/potato_leek.md

 Preparation
 ===========
 1. Melt butter in a host pot.
 Add leeks and pepper.
 Cook for about 5 minutes until softened.
-2. Add potatoes and cook another few mintues.
+2. Add potatoes and cook another few minutes.
 3. Add broth, bring to a simmer.
 Lower the heat and cover for 30 minutes.
 4. Using an immersion blender blend the soup until smooth.
 Optionally strain through a sieve.
 5. Add heavy cream.
 Mix and salt to taste.
 Garnish with chives.